Practical Philosophy

 Ataraxist daily practice

 As with any life philosophy, implementing the core teachings and developing positive changes in one’s life takes patience and dedication.
 We encourage those interested in Ataraxism to contact us to get involved in the community, and to read (or recite if you choose) the Six Vows every day.
 You may choose to do this at a regular time if it helps you to be consistent in your practice.
+You may also choose to read or recite the Six Vows anytime you become distressed, as this may help you ground yourself and regulate your emotion.

 As you read or recite these vows, give thought to how you might better implement each vow into your life.
 Reflect on how you might do better at living according to these vows.
+Use a journal if you find this helpful.

 Daily introspection and practical mindfulness are some of the best ways we can improve our daily lives.
 These practices help us to develop decentered awareness (objective detachment), which will allow us to gain insight into our problematic emotions, beliefs, thoughts or desires.
 Our insight into these phenomena will allow us to spot destructive tendencies and challenge any underlying beliefs or thought processes that may be erroneous or self-defeating.
 Mindfulness also allows us to stop reacting automatically to our thoughts and emotions, and to stop identifying with negative thoughts and emotions.